fisherra/fisherankney/_posts/2019-06-09-r-lang-user-input.md

 <br>

-### interactive file choice
+## Interactive File Choice

-    file.choose()
+In my opinion, `file.choose()` is an awesome function that is very under-utilized.

-brings up your finder to browse through and select, often data, to as input. great to use in a script you want to make easily accessable for others. be aware that as you create more complex scripts based on this data, often your restricting the input formatting, describe this in the
+`file.choose()` brings up your finder to browse through and select, often data, to as input. great to use in a script you want to make easily accessable for others. be aware that as you create more complex scripts based on this data, often your restricting the input formatting, describe this in the